 In 2016 Samantha Fry received a Magabala Creative Development Scholarship to fund a mentorship learning the craft of illustration.
 Working with established illustrator and designer Tracey Gibbs, Samantha was mentored through the complete process of illustrating a manuscript, from roughs, story-boarding and design to final publication.

 The outcome, Alfred's War by Rachel Bin Salleh and illustrated by Samantha Fry, was published in April 2018 to critical acclaim.
-In 2020 Magabala Books will publish Samantha Fry's second illustrated title, Brother Moon by Maree McCarthy Yoelu.
+In 2020 Magabala Books published Samantha Fry's second illustrated title, Brother Moon by Maree McCarthy Yoelu.